mauricelambert/ViginereBreaker/README.md

 ## Description

-This file implements a viginere breaker.
+This package implements a viginere breaker.

 ## Requirements